MeltdownInteractive/unitycodesample/README.md

 This simple project shows a UI that allows the user to press a login button to login, and a logout button to logout.

+## Dependencies

+### Reflex
-This project uses the Reflex Dependency Injection Framework to inject dependencies into classes that need them.
+A lightweight dependency injection framework for Unity, so we can inject dependencies only into the classes that need them.

+### Mail Man
-This project also uses Mail Man - A pooled event dispatcher for Unity that allows game objects to be decoupled from each other, while generating minimal garbage allocations.
+A pooled event dispatcher for Unity that allows game objects to be decoupled from each other, while generating minimal garbage allocations.

+### Rest Client
+A Simple HTTP and REST client for Unity based on Promises, also support Callbacks!

+### Further improvements

+Add Sentry Unity SDK to capture any exceptions or error logs.

 ## Key classes/folders